 - Ease of assessment - alignment with other regulatory schemes, stakeholder support, data availability, existence of standards and availability of testing laboratories.

-Stage 3 - Preliminary assessment
+Stage 3 - Product information assessment

-Stage 4 - Preliminary cost benefit analysis
+Stage 4 - Regulatory assessment

 Implementation pathway

-- engagement with impacted stakeholders
+- engagement with stakeholders who would be expected to be impacted

 - development of testing and performance standards (if not already published)